newbreedofgeek/html5-skeletor/README.md

   + build
       - Applies JSHint to the core js files, lint errors need to be fixed to proceed
-      - Executes the Unit and Integration tests in headless mode using PhantomJs, tests need to pass to proceed to next step
+      - Executes the Unit and Integration tests in headless mode using PhantomJS, tests need to pass to proceed to next step
       - Uglifies and merges all your JS file modules into a single JS file script.js (Your 3rd party scripts are put into its own file called libraries.js)
       - Creates a flat build of your files (placed in /build)